EFL’s calls to administrators ‘going unanswered’ as they seek Derby response

 Quantuma issued a brief statement on Wednesday which said they hoped to name a preferred bidder “shortly”.

-The English Football League has warned Derby’s future remains in peril as administrators have left phone calls unanswered and failed to provide proof there is funding in place for the remainder of the season.
+The English Football League has warned Derby’s future remains in peril after administrators left phone calls unanswered and failed to provide proof there is funding in place for the remainder of the season.

 Administrators Quantuma issued a brief statement on Wednesday morning which said they were “currently considering bids for the club” and hoped to name a preferred bidder “shortly”.